 The Managing Directors and the Supervisory Board of KSB SE & Co.
-KGaA issued the current Statement of Compliance with the recommendations of the Government Commission on the German Corporate Governance Code in accordance with Section 161 AktG [Aktiengesetz - German Public Companies Act on 14 December 2022.
-The Statement is accessible to the public at KSB's web site: www.ksb.com > Investor Relations > Corporate Governance > Corporate Governance Statement / Statement of Compliance with the German Corporate Governance Code.
+KGaA issued the current Statement of Compliance with the recommendations of the Government Commission on the German Corporate Governance Code in accordance with Section 161 AktG [Aktiengesetz - German Public Companies Act] on 13 December 2023.
+The Statement is accessible to the public at KSB's web site: www.ksb.com > Investor Relations > Corporate Governance > Statement and Report.